BBC HD: Presentation

 The BBC HD channel only ever ran at its peak for an average of twelve hours a day, usually from mid afternoon, and was only ever allowed to expand beyond these hours for coverage of significant sporting events.
 When off air, the channel would broadcast a looped series of clips identified as the BBC HD Preview.
 These were of extended trailers and extracts for upcoming programmes on the channel separated by the channel's idents.
 These segments were also notable in their hourly broadcasts of the HD testcard, nicknamed Test Card X, overlaid with a BLITS audio test signal which allowed users to test and adjust their picture quality and position and the quality of their surround sound respectively.
 Equally, an audio visual synchronization animation was also broadcast hourly.

 The channel's presentation was unique from the other BBC channels and used its own style of programme idents and trailers.
 The channel originally used an ident that featured a diamond shape falling backwards down a stream before exploding to several more diamond shapes before taking its place back where it started to be back-lit over an announcement.
 These were used until 2009 when the presentation changed to a style featuring an ordinary scene which would become extraordinary when viewed through a rotating diamond shape.
 An example of this was a cat chasing pigeons that was seen as a lion when looked through the diamond shape.
 Original programme trailers and slides used the back-lit diamond shape as a base, while the 2009 versions used bright colours and textures inspired from the idents, for example the picnic blanket from the cat ident.

 Programming

-The channel's programmes were sourced from every BBC channel and were of a mixed genre.
+The channel's programmes were sourced from every BBC channel and were of mixed genres.
 The channel would only broadcast productions made in high definition and would not upscale any programmes from standard definition for use on the channel - in contrast to the BBC One HD and BBC Two HD simulcast services.
-Any individual programme could contain of up to 25 per cent non-HD material converted from SD, for example archive shots in a documentary.
+Any individual programme could contain up to 25 per cent non-HD material converted from SD, for example archive shots in a documentary.
 Some high definition recording formats like HDV as well as some film formats like 16 mm are considered by BBC to be "non-HD".
 As many of the BBC's top productions were made in HD from soon after the channel launched, many of these productions were broadcast on the station at some point.